yguan/test-anywhere/README.md

 - `less` [less](http://lesscss.org/) files for generating CSS files
 - `img`  Images
 - `js` JavaScripts files and template files
-  - `data` Data used by the charts or views
-  - `extension` Extensions for libraries in the `lib` folder
   - `lib` Libraries
   - `views` Controllers and view partials

+#### require.js Config

+* [app-config.js](https://github.com/yguan/test-anywhere/blob/master/app/js/app-config.js) is the require.js config used in development.
+* [app-config-dist.js](https://github.com/yguan/test-anywhere/blob/master/app/js/app-config-dist.js) is used the build.
+It specifies the absolute url for `ace.js` and `ext-language_tools.js` so that when injecting the script, Ace Editor will load correctly.

-## Grunt Configuration
+#### Grunt Configuration

-Based on Thomas Boyt's[`More maintainable Gruntfiles](http://www.thomasboyt.com/2013/09/01/maintainable-grunt.html), I split the Gruntfile.js into files under `tasks` folder.
-I think it's more maintainable.
+All the grunt config and options are located in the `tasks` folder.

 ## Build

 To build the package, you have to have `node.js` installed, then in command line console, run the followings steps once:

-- go to `portfolio-site` folder
+- go to `test-anywhere` folder
 - (if grunt-cli is not installed) run `npm install -g grunt-cli`
 - run `npm install`